 Because of the nature and location of certain of the improvements financed, those improvements are owned by the Village of Fairfax, Ohio or other political subdivisions pursuant to cooperative agreements, dedication, or other arrangements (Red Bank Non Authority Infrastructure).
 The portion of the refunding revenue bonds issued to refinance Red Bank Non Authority Infrastructure (\$3,787,644 principal amount, or 53.84 percent) and related revenue, expenses, assets, and liabilities is treated as a separate issue of conduit revenue bonds issued by the Authority (Red Bank Conduit Bonds).
-The remaining improvements refinance Red Bank Authority (Red Bank Authority Infrastructure) and, to the extent issued to refinance Red Bank Authority Infrastructure) and, to the extent issued to refinance Red Bank Authority Infrastructure (\$3,247,356 principal amount, or 46.16 percent), those bonds (Red Bank Infrastructure Bonds), and related revenue, expenses, assets, and liabilities, are treated as a separate issue of infrastructure development refunding revenue bonds issued to refinance assets of the Authority.
+The remaining improvements refinanced are owned by the Authority (Red Bank Authority Infrastructure) and, to the extent issued to refinance Red Bank Authority Infrastructure (\$3,247,356 principal amount, or 46.16 percent), those bonds (Red Bank Infrastructure Bonds), and related revenue, expenses, assets, and liabilities, are treated as a separate issue of infrastructure development refunding revenue bonds issued to refinance assets of the Authority.